codeguru42/bcc-android/docs/(Un)conventional Android.md

 * return the configured view as a row in the list

 Our SessionListItemView is subclassed from RelativeLayout and does what our ViewHolder did.
 But this is more explicit.
 And the adapter is much cleaner.

+If I've done this right, I never have to open this adapter again.
+It does its job.
+This is the O in SOLID.

+# Async Operations

+Assuming all of you have worked with Android before, how many of you create connected applications?

+What is the rule about getting data over a network connection?

+You can't perform network operations on the main thread of the application.
+You must move that operation to a separate thread.

+This is smart on Google's part.
+(Wait - those people at Google are smart?)

+What are our options for running tasks off the main thread?

+We can:

+* create our own thread
+* use an async task
+* use an Intent service
+* use a library

+I don't think that I would recommend creating your own thread very often, especially in regards to UI network operations.
+So, we'll just skip right to the async task.

+## The Async Task
+Let's take a look at our SessionListFragment

+In our scenario, we need data from our endpoint so we can display our list of sessions.

+So, in my onResume() method, I check to see if I have an existing list adapter, and if not, I execute my background task.

+Notice, I do this in onResume rather than onCreate.
+This is so I can handle returning from the detail page.

+This application uses a view pager.
+The view pager loads the current fragment and the fragments adjacent to them.
+So, our network call is happening as soon as we launch the application.

+Pretty slick, task runs - WHA-BAM! - I get my session list.

+Are there any problems here?

+What happens if you leave the activity before the network call completes?

+Let's find out.
+We'll make our network call really slow.

+Then as soon as we launch our application, we'll send it to the background (causing our MainActivity to be destroyed).

+Cool our app is running in the background - everything seems to be working fine.
+Oh no!
+Crashed.

+Let's figure out what is happening.

+Looking at the stack trace we can see that the activity was null when the postexecute block was run.
+So, even though we destroyed the activity itself.
+The async task still ran to completion ... sort-of.

+The first thing we should do is guard against a null activity.

+(update code)

+So, now we don't crash when we background the activity.

+Unfortunately, the async task still runs to completion even when we background the activity.

+To prevent that, we need to cancel the task if we background the _fragment_ not just the activity.
+If this were a more intense task, we would really want to save some memory and clock cycles.

+If this were an async task that returned progress, we would probably want to have it stop processing any existing callbacks.
+And just to be safe we can add a guard in the post execute block too.

+# Using retrofit

+I wanted to show you a couple of http async libraries.

+The first is retrofit from Square.
+Now, we were using the synchronous retrofit calls when we had our async tasks.
+This time we will use the built-in callbacks.

+Unfortunately, we still need to guard against the activity being null.
+And there is no way to cancel the call if the fragment is paused, but that is in the works for v2.0.

+# Using volley

+Volley is very similar to Retrofit.
+It was introduced at Google IO last year.

+With volley, you create a RequestQueue singleton for the app.
+When you need to send an async web request, you create a Volley request and add it to the queue.

+The request has a method, url, return type and success and error listeners very similar to Retrofit.
+Unlike retrofit, each request formula has to be created separately.

+Retrofit and Volley perform very similar tasks.
+Retrofit is slightly faster and has a more conventional request syntax.
+Volley has the advantage of single and aggregate request cancellation.

+If I were to advise between the two, I would say that Retrofit is better for well-defined HTTP APIs, whereas Volley works better than retrofit for one-off requests or where cancellation is a priority.

+# Using an Intent Service

+We have a problem here, principling speaking.
+We are violating the open/closed principle.
+If we decide at some point in the future that we want to get the data from the database or a different api, we have to open this class and change the implementation.
+We probably have to open up another class as well.

+It would behoove us to abstract that call out of the activity and to some other entity.

+We can do that with an intent service.

+An intent service takes a requests, runs in a background thread OFF the main thread.
+When it is done, we can notify changes via a broadcast receiver or a content provider.

+# Using a Service with an Event Bus

+Android has a primitive event bus built in.
+We saw the broadcast receiver which works within the app and can be used to work outside the app.
+I can listen to events from other applications.

+There is a local broadcast receiver that is available for in-app broadcasts only.
+Unfortunately, this construct is very verbose and requires a lot of busywork using Intents and strings (hopefully from constants) and a lot of casting and unboxing.

+I have started using a library put out by Square, Inc.